 Sun Bum is our favorite.
 It works great, has a nice scent, and is hypoallergenic and paraben free.
 Most importantly, it’s made with reef-safe ingredients which is now more important that ever – especially if you’re going to be snorkeling around coral.

 We had heard great things about Knott’s Berry Farm before our trip to San Diego, but we made the decision to skip it until the kids were a little older for one reason…there were not enough roller coasters suitable for the under 48″ crowd.
 As many parents will understand, it can be difficult to do theme parks when both kiddos love roller coasters, but only one meets the height requirements for those particular coasters.
-Since coasters are the big draw for Knott’s Berry Farm, including GhostRider, the longest, tallest, fastest wooden coaster on the west coast, we will definitely make this place a priority on our next visit to the area.

 A lot of people include Disneyland in their San Diego trip because Anaheim is less than 2 hours away.
 We felt that Disneyland should be its own trip for our family, just because of the amount of other things we wanted to do in San Diego.
 We did that trip at Thanksgiving and absolutely loved it.
 Disneyland is a must for any Disney lover.